jgraha8/libautoptr/README.md

  		      autoptr_vfree_obj );

-If the an object does not use heap or vector (heap) allocation, then the free functions may be set to NULL (a free procedure is called only if the @c allocd flag is true).
+If the an object does not use heap or vector (heap) allocation, then the free functions may be set to NULL (a free procedure is called only if the allocd flag is true).
 The object destructor is required since it provides all of the internal cleanup of the object and will be called by the free procedures.
 If an object is heap-allocated then the allocd flag must be set using